 Breakthrough bleeding.
 Hmmm – what a turn on.
-Since popping the pill you’ve begun panic-buying panty-liners, avoiding light-coloured trousers and keep shunning your boyfriend’s advances, fearing his boner may dislodge more of your NEVERENDING period.
+Since popping the pill you’ve begun panic-buying panty-liners, avoiding light-coloured trousers and keep shunning your partner’s advances because of your NEVER ENDING period.

 The solution: Take your pill at the same time each day

-Lynn says: “It’s really normal for women to get breakthrough bleeding when they first start taking the pill because your body is getting used to the change in hormones.
+Lynn says: “It’s really normal for people to get breakthrough bleeding when they first start taking the pill because your body is getting used to the change in hormones.

 “Some people can get away with it, whereas others will be five minutes late and get breakthrough bleeding.”

 Mood swings and hormonal changes

 We have all been known to embrace our inner psycho when it’s ugly knickers time of the month.
 But since taking the pill, your ‘moods’ are getting a bit out of control.
 Calm down… I’m just saying… hang on… what are you doing with that mallet?
 Argh!
 Ok.
 Stop crying.
 I know you didn’t mean it…

 Lou* 25, says: “It was only after a year on the pill that I realised just how up and down my moods were.
 I remember sitting on the floor, sobbing uncontrollably, while my boyfriend asked me what was wrong.
 I didn’t have a clue.
 I just felt unbelievably sad.
 I’ve tried other pills but they all seem to make me more anxious and emotional.”